Gaya/redux-listeners/README.md

-# Redux Action Middleware
+# Redux Listeners

-Redux middleware which allows the user to acts upon fired action types to the store.
+Redux middleware which allows listening in on and handling of dispatched actions

 ```
-npm install --save redux-action-middleware
+npm install --save redux-listeners
 ```

 ## Who needs this?